Thomasvdam/lexicalCohesionAnalysis/README.md

 The entirety of the WordNet interface is terrible since I spawn shell process for every query.
 If I ever want to improve this program I'll have to write a wrapper for the native C code, which should speed up the process significantly.

 * Currently I strip all special characters from the tokens, which will be problematic with possessives and and/or constructions.
+* I decided to drop all wordTypes other than nouns, since nouns are the easiest to classify and determine 'similarity' between.
+This change goes hand in hand with the decision to use the ontological tree to help determine how related 2 word senses are.
+It boils down to how far removed from each other the two senses are in the tree.
+  * This decision is partly due to the fact that it significantly increases performance.

 ## To Do

 1. [ ] Create a functional core program that can parse a text and produces some kind of result.
   - [ ] Make an accessible interface to WordNet, albeit not very efficient.
     - [ ] Create a function that tokenises words.
-      - [x] Finds the number of senses per word type.
       - [ ] Places all the senses in an ontology tree which is constructed simultaneously.
     - [ ] Create a function that compares two senses based on their ontological paths.
     - [ ] From there decide which sense is most likely. ???